Filing Late for the 2020 Tax Season? Find Out if You'll be Penalized

 Option No. 3: Temporary delay in the collection process

-Based on your financial situation, the IRS can determine that you can’t afford to pay the current debt.
-If you pursue this option, penalties and interests will be added onto your debt.
+Based on your financial situation, the IRS can determine that you can’t afford to pay the current debt and delay collection on your tax debt.
+If you pursue this option, penalties and interests will be added on to your outstanding debt.

 I have an excuse, is it okay if I file late?